-Nordea Eiendomskreditt's funding programme is limited to longterm covered bonds.
+Nordea Eiendomskreditt's funding programme is limited to long-term covered bonds.
 Short- and medium-term funding are arranged as intra-group loans priced at market rate.
 Trust is fundamental in the funding market; therefore, Nordea Eiendomskreditt periodically publishes information on the liquidity situation and the cover pool.
-Furthermore, Nordea Eiendomskreditt regularly performs stress testing of the liquidity risk position and the cover pool and is covered by the Nordea group's business contingency plans for liquidity crisis management.
+Furthermore, Nordea Eiendomskreditt regularly performs stress testing of the liquidity risk position and the cover pool which is covered by the Nordea Group's business contingency plans for liquidity crisis management.